Two American hostages released by Yemeni rebels in swap for militants

 “President Trump continues to prioritize securing the release and repatriation of Americans held hostage abroad,” O’Brien said.
 “We will not rest until those held are home with their loved ones.”

 The Houthi leadership also viewed the deal as a victory.
-The returning militants were greeted by Muhammed Ali al-Houthi, one the rebel group’s most senior political leaders, according to Al Masirah Net, the rebels’ official website.
+The returning militants were greeted by Muhammad Ali al-Houthi, one the rebel group’s most senior political leaders, according to Al Masirah Net, the rebels’ official website.

-“We congratulate the wounded on their return to the homeland after a long wait that was supposed to not happen because of the criminality of the Saudi American aggression,” said al-Houthi, referring to a U.S.-backed, Saudi-led coalition fighting the rebels.
+“We congratulate the wounded on their return to the homeland after a long wait that was supposed to not happen because of the criminality of the Saudi American aggression,” said Houthi, referring to a U.S.-backed, Saudi-led coalition fighting the rebels.

 The deal brought a sliver of good news to an otherwise worsening situation in the Middle East’s poorest nation, which has been gripped by war for more than five years and what the United Nations has called the world’s most severe humanitarian crisis.